devonorourke/tidybug/docs/sequence_filtering.md

 ```

 ## Denoising
 Three separate pipelines were used for further filtering sequence data.
 Each process ultimately generates a table of dereplicated sequences (OTUs or ASVs) containing per-sample counts of unique sequence variants.
 These three processes were Vsearch, Dada2, or Deblur.
 Dada2 and Deblur incorporate unique error models to identify and act upon proposed sequence mistakes including chimeric sequences, while Vsearch only corrects for chimeric sequences without any error detection on a per-base level.
 Each process required a separate set of commands; notably, Dada2 and Denoise accept the trimmed unpaired output from Cutadapt, while Vsearch requires reads to be joined prior to beginning it's process.
+We changed a few default parameters from the QIIME implementations of Deblur and VSEARCH in attempts to standardize their filtering assumptions:
+- all methods removed per-sample features (ASVs) that contained an abundance of sequence counts < 2 (discarded singleton sequences per sample)
+- all methods retained per-dataset features (ASVs) _including_ singleton ASVs

 ### Dada2
 Dada 2 implementation below.
 See `seqfilter.dada2_example.sh` for example shell script used.